MicrosoftDocs/security/zero-trust/data-compliance-gov-ransomware-recovery-readiness.md

 Identifying the most sensitive assets and protecting them at a higher level of assurance is also critically important but is a longer and more challenging process to execute.
 We don’t want you to hold up other areas in phases 1 or 2, but we recommend you get the process started by bringing together business, IT, and security stakeholders to ask and answer questions like:

 - What business assets would be the most damaging if compromised?
 For example, what assets would business leadership would be willing to pay an extortion demand if attackers controlled them?
-- How do these business assets translate to IT assets (files, applications, databases, servers, etc.)?
+- How do these business assets translate to IT assets such as files, applications, databases, and servers?
 - How can we protect or isolate these assets so that attackers with access to the general IT environment can’t access them?

 ## Secure backups